cloudify-cosmo/getcloudify.org/guide/3.1/ui-monitoring.md

 * [Export and Import]({{page.grafana_export_and_import}})

 ### Tips and shortcuts (from the [Grafana]({{page.grafana}}) documentation)
-* Click the graph title and in the dropdown menu quickly change span or duplicate the panel.
+* Click the graph's title and in the dropdown menu quickly change the span or duplicate the panel.
 * Ctrl+S Saves the current dashboard
 * Ctrl+F Opens the dashboard finder / search
 * Ctrl+H Hides all controls (good for tv displays)